SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

 sudo docker compose logs -f
 ```

-**You don't see your events with these commands ?**
+**You still don't see your events with these commands ?**

 1. Check the `intakes.yaml` file to see if you have declared the protocols and ports you wanted.
 You can also verify these information are taken into account by the concentrator.
-At start-up the concentrator always shows the list of Intakes with the protocols and ports.
+After the system has started, the concentrator always shows the list of Intakes with the protocols and ports.
   ```bash
   sudo docker compose logs | more
   ```

-2. Check that you correctly declared the `ports` section in the `docker-compose.yml` file accordingly with the ports declared in  the `intakes.yaml` file.
+2. Check that you have correctly declared the `ports` section in the `docker-compose.yml` file accordingly with the ports declared in  the `intakes.yaml` file.
    For instance, if you declared 4 technologies on ports `25020`, `25021`, `25022` and `25023`, the ports line the `docker-compose.yml` has to be `"25020-25023"`.

 3. Verify that traffic is incoming from your log source, meaning no firewall is blocking the events: